nguyensjsu/sp21-172-the-uncalled-four/journal/project_journal.md

 ***Backoffice***

-So far, I'm testing spring-rabbitmq-helloworld as my intial baseline to develop the backoffice.
-My approach is to run "make send env=dev" in runtime (starbucks project), but I figured that I was running jar file that is already created.
-So whatever question from customer I send it won't be send because the jar file is already created before hand.
-At this point, I'm running out of approach and trying whataver idea that comes to mind.
+So far, we've been testing spring-rabbitmq-helloworld as the initial baseline to develop the Backoffice.
+The approach is to run "make send env=dev" in runtime (starbucks project), but I figured that I was running the jar file that is already created.
+So whatever question from the customer that is sent won't be sent to RabbitMQ because the jar file is already created beforehand.
+At this point, I'm running out of approach and trying whatever idea comes to mind.

 First, this commit is when I tried sending the question in runtime using exec. <br />
 [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/6ab8f4dbae3f972b59c310dfa23e7a49d2502acf) <br />

-And in this commit, I thougt that what if I create a static variable first and set the question from the user and then create the jar file.
-Well this approach also didn't work because after setting the question to the variable the project close and create the jar file.
-Meaning when the file was close the setted variable is gone and then it create the jar file.
+And in this commit, we thought that what if we create a static variable first and set the question from the user and then create the jar file.
+Well, this approach also didn't work because after setting the question to the variable the project close and create the jar file.
+Meaning when the file was closed the set variable is gone and then it creates the jar file without the previous setup.
 <br />
 [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/2234937930c29f945f735b980eee977d3438a417) <br />

 ***Finalize the looks of backoffice on web***
-At this point I'm running out of ideas on how to tackle this problem.
-But hopefully I get to think a solution soon.
+At this point we are running out of ideas on how to tackle this problem.
+But hopefully we get to think of a solution soon.

 These commits are CSS and styles on HTML. <br />
 [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/e48a6e8b7243b408bff2d47d2541a7d1d39686e9)<br />
 [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/0dd6807262f7471cee433bc95d5752ece7875302)<br />